OpenMoonRay/openmoonray-docs/docs/user-reference/how-to-guides/adaptive-light-sampling.md

 <span class="define">For each pixel sample in `pixel_samples^2` we take `light_samples^2` samples **from every light in the scene**.</span>

-So, we sample all lights, regardless of their position and orientation in the scene.
-This leads to inefficient light sampling, because we spend time drawing light samples that do not contribute meaningfully.
+So, we sample all lights equally, regardless of their position and orientation in the scene.
+This leads to inefficient light sampling, because we spend time drawing light samples that contribute comparatively little to no radiance.

 #### Adaptive
 The more intelligent method is "adaptive" light sampling, where

-<span class="define">For each pixel sample in `pixel_samples^2` we take `light_samples^2` samples **from only the most important lights**.</span>
+<span class="define">For each pixel sample in `pixel_samples^2` we take `light_samples^2` samples **preferentially, from the most important lights**.</span>

 This generally leads to more efficient light sampling, because we focus our time on sampling the lights that matter most.
 That said, there is some overhead associated with choosing the ideal lights, so adaptive light sampling typically performs best on scenes that have a lot of lights.

 ## What makes a light "important"?
-How do we determine whether the light is bound to contribute meaningfully to the radiance?
+How do we determine whether the light is likely to contribute more to the radiance than other lights?
 There are several factors that play a role:
 - Energy (brighter lights are more important)
 - Distance (closer lights are more important)
 - Orientation (lights that face the point (and whose normal is facing the light, in turn) are more important)